smol-rs/async-io/README.md

 * `Async`, an adapter for standard networking types (and [many other] types) to use in async programs.
-* `Timer`, a future that expires after a duration of time.
+* `Timer`, a future that expires at a point in time.

 For concrete async networking types built on top of this crate, see [`async-net`].